Uzi Vishkin: Biography

 Uzi Vishkin was born in Tel Aviv, Israel.
 He completed his B.Sc.
-(1974) and M.Sc. in Mathematics at the Hebrew University, before earning his D.Sc. in Computer Science at the Technion (1981).
+(1974) and M.Sc. in Mathematics (advised by Robert Aumann) at the Hebrew University, before earning his D.Sc. in Computer Science at the Technion (1981).
 He then spent a year working at the IBM Thomas J. Watson Research Center in Yorktown Heights, New York.
 From 1982 to 1984, he worked at the department of computer science at New York University and remained affiliated with it till 1988.
 From 1984 until 1997 he worked in the computer science department of Tel Aviv University, serving as its chair from 1987 to 1988.
 Since 1988 he is with the University of Maryland, College Park.

 PRAM-on-chip

 A notable rudimentary abstraction—that any single instruction available for execution in a serial program executes immediately—made serial computing simple.
 A consequence of this abstraction is a step-by-step (inductive) explication of the instruction available next for execution.